-- 7.3.2 The Donor will coordinate with the Distributing Partner to determine the best geographic location for medical equipment that will ensure effective patient access and use.
-Things to consider include catchment area, target population, regional disease area, Distributing Partner's area of influence, readiness to absorb technology, and potential impact on morbidity and mortality in the region. - 7.3.3 The Donor and Distributing Partner should assess the advantages and disadvantages of new equipment versus used and refurbished prior to any donation.
-For example, the Distributing Partner may not have the capacity to operate a newer piece of equipment based on facility infrastructure, or technical support capabilities. - 7.3.4 Prior to the donation of a piece of medical equipment the Donor should work with the Distributing Partner to determine what if any negative effects may occur as a result.
+7.3.1 The Donor will coordinate with the Distributing Partner to determine the best geographic location for medical equipment that will ensure effective patient access and use.
+Things to consider include catchment area, target population, regional disease area, Distributing Partner's area of influence, readiness to absorb technology, and potential impact on morbidity and mortality in the region.
+7.3.2 The Donor and Distributing Partner should assess the advantages and disadvantages of new equipment versus used and refurbished prior to any donation.
+For example, the Distributing Partner may not have the capacity to operate a newer piece of equipment based on facility infrastructure, or technical support capabilities.
+7.3.3 Prior to the donation of a piece of medical equipment the Donor should work with the Distributing Partner to determine what, if any, negative effects may occur as a result.
 For instance, will the operation and maintenance of the equipment cause financial burden for the facility.
-Another important factor to consider is the impact the donation may have on the surrounding community, such as putting an existing locally operated facility out of business. - 7.3.5 Donor should take care to include all vital supplies along with the equipment to ensure proper use and maintenance.
-The recommended quantity of supplies should cover two years of normal use in the market.
-Consideration should be given as to provision of supplies to ensure shipment of supplies matches the ability of the Distributing Partner to store, mange, and secure the volume to be provided (i.e perhaps supplies should be shipped quarterly to allow storage and management of expiry).
-Supplies should include, but are not limited to, operational manuals, service manuals, accessories, consumables, reagents and spare parts.
-Some supplies which require specialized shipping might be best sourced locally, if possible (lithium batteries, reagents, etc.).
+Another important factor to consider is the impact the donation may have on the surrounding community, such as putting an existing, locally operated facility out of business.

+7.3.4 Donor should take care to include all vital supplies along with the equipment to ensure proper use and maintenance.
+The recommended quantity of supplies (reagents, for example) should be provided to cover two years of normal use in the market.
+Consideration should be given as to provision of supplies - to ensure shipment of supplies matches the ability of the Distributing Partner to store, manage, and secure the volume to be provided (i.e., supplies may be shipped quarterly to allow storage and management of expiry).
+Supplies should include, but are not limited to, operational manuals, service manuals, accessories, consumables, reagents, and spare parts.
+Supplies that require specialized shipping might be best sourced locally, if possible (e.g., lithium batteries, reagents, etc.).
+At a minimum, local supply chain processes should be evaluated for continued support when Donor support ends.
+Corporate donors should consider including a customer service agreement as part of the donation to ensure technical support is available.

-- 7.4.1 Prior to the donation of any medical consumables the Donor should work with the Distributing Partner to ensure that the items are of the appropriate product type, quantity, size, material etc. to address the health needs of the target population. - 7.4.2 No expired product should ever be shipped.
-Country specific expiry guidelines should be followed at all times, unless written approval or exemption has been obtained.
+7.4.1 Prior to the donation of any medical consumables the Donor should work with the Distributing Partner to ensure that the items are of the appropriate product type, quantity, size, material, etc. to address the health needs of the target population.